 - No need to inherit from specialized Android classes hence standard unit testing practices are being used;

-- All the calls to real Android framework require to be wrapped even if there is a need of calling Android classes or deep-in-app services.
+- All the calls to real Android framework require being wrapped even if there is a need of calling Android classes or deep-in-app services.

 - Running unit tests on a device/emulator